About Me and Earl Fisher Voices

 - grew up in front of the TV… mimicking all the cartoons and show characters

 - got hooked on acting when I was in high school… ah, the power of applause

-- won an acting scholarship to Michigan State University and performed extensively, including children’s theater tours and summer stock
+- won an acting scholarship to Michigan State University and performed extensively in main-stage shows, plus children’s theater tours and summer stock

 - became a “go to” guy for advertising students who were looking to trade pizza and beer for voice over services